French immigration in New France

 LEPAGE, Pierre.
 Condé-sur-Noireau, Calvados ..

 LEPAGE, Suzanne.
-New York (Protestant church).
+New York (Protestant Church).
 United States, NY, New York.

-LEPAGE says BEAUSOLEIL, Francis Joseph.
+LEPAGE says BEAUSOLEIL, Francois-Joseph.
 Guise (St-Pierre), Aisne.